jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     self.assertEqual(int('23'), 23)

-  and we are green again
+  and the terminal is green again

 * I add calls to the int_ constructor in the expectation of ``test_duration_w_hours``